symbol/symbol-docs/source/guides/account/converting-an-account-to-multisig.rst

 Converting an account to multisig
 #################################

-The purpose of this guide is to create a 1-of-2 :doc:`multisig account<../../concepts/multisig-account>`, by adding two cosignatories.
+Create a 1-of-2 :doc:`multisig account<../../concepts/multisig-account>`, by adding two cosignatories.

 **********
 Background